JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ![alt tag](img/TheThingsNetwork/ttn-portal-decoder.png)

 4. We want to rearrange the order of the JSON elements.
-To rearrange the order we use the following function as the **converter**:
+To rearrange the order we use the following function as the **converter** payload format:

     ```c
     function Converter(decoded, port) {